rust-embedded/embedonomicon/src/memory-layout.md

     *(.text .text.*);
 ```

-All the input sections named `.text` and `.text.*`.
-Note that we don't use `KEEP` here to let the
+This includes all the input sections named `.text` and `.text.*`.
+Note that we don't use `KEEP`
-linker discard the unused sections.
+here to let the linker discard unused sections.

-Finally, we use the special `/DISCARD/` section to discard:
+Finally, we use the special `/DISCARD/` section to discard

 ```
     *(.ARM.exidx.*);
 ```

 input sections named `.ARM.exidx.*`.
 These sections are related to exception handling but we are not
-doing stack unwinding on panics and they take up space in Flash memory so we just discard them.
+doing stack unwinding on panics and they take up space in Flash memory, so we just discard them.

 ## Putting it all together